mimblewimble/grin-rfcs/text/0022-pibd-deployment.md

 ## Motivation
 [motivation]: #motivation

-Previously, the fast-sync process for bringing new nodes onto the network involved downloading and requesting the entire UTXO set up to a 'horizon' block, below which re-orgs are deemed to be no longer be a concern.
-This is transmitted by a single randomly-chosen peer in a single `.zip` file (known as the `txhashset.zip` file).
+Previously, the fast-sync process for bringing new nodes onto the network involved downloading and requesting the entire UTXO set up to a 'horizon' block, (i.e. the block below which re-orgs are deemed to be no longer be a concern.)
+This was transmitted by a single randomly-chosen peer in a single `.zip` file (known as the `txhashset.zip` file).
 Problems with this approach include (but are not limited to):

-* The UTXO set is retrieved from a single peer as opposed to many peers on the network
+* The TXO set is retrieved from a single peer as opposed to many peers on the network
-* The download speed of the txhashset is limited to the speed of the randomly chosen peer, leading to wildly different node sync times in practice.
+* The download speed of the TXO set is limited to the speed of the randomly chosen peer, leading to wildly different node sync times in practice.
 * Downloads must be restarted if interrupted
 * Nodes responding to PIBD requests exhibit a noticable pause as a result of needing to mutex lock and zip the entire UTXO set when requested.

-PIBD is a new fast-sync method that leverages the unique structure of Grin's backend MMRs to break off and transmit 'segments' of Grin's UTXO set independently of each other.
+PIBD is a new fast-sync method that leverages the unique structure of Grin's backend MMRs to break off and transmit 'segments' of Grin's TXO set independently of each other.
 This method ensures that

-* The UTXO set is received from multiple peers in chunks, then validated and pieced together by the syncing node
+* The TXO set is received from multiple peers in chunks, then validated and pieced together by the syncing node
 * The process can be stopped and resumed at will
 * The time to process and sync a new node should be more consistent.
 (Note this doesn't necessarly mean 'faster' in all cases)